 Act 20, also known as the Puerto Rico Export Services Act, seeks to develop Puerto Rico as an international export service center by reducing income taxes and providing exemptions from property taxes, municipal license taxes, and taxes on dividend distributions for income generated and property used in the exempt operations.
 It creates an opportunity for investors to engage in business activities in Puerto Rico for customers located outside Puerto Rico with very low taxes, if properly structured.

-The Export Services Act applies to legal entities that have a “bona fide” office or establishment in Puerto Rico and conduct eligible services either as an export service provider or as a promoter, as defined below:
+Act 20 applies to legal entities that have a “bona fide” office or establishment in Puerto Rico and conduct eligible services either as an export service provider or as a promoter, as defined below:

 - Advertising, marketing and public relations